YaroslavHavrylovych/articles/computer_science/math/exponentiation_by_squaring/en/article.md

 }
 ```

+PS

 Of course, we could use any other base than 2,
 but the convenience of binary is that numbers, in most programming languages,
 have a free binary form and convenient binary API.

+PPS

+If the number is big, then the multiplication operation will cost a lot of time and significantly increate the general [algorithm time](https://en.wikipedia.org/wiki/Multiplication_algorithm#Fast_multiplication_algorithms_for_large_inputs).